šŸ”’šŸ¤– The Next Step in GitGuardianā€™s Approach to NHI Security

 How to generate a Akamai API Credential?

-To generate an Akamai API Credential, follow these steps:
+To generate an Akamai API Credential, developers can follow these steps:

 1. Log in to the Akamai Control Center.

-2. Go to the "Identity & Access Management" section.
+2. Navigate to the "Identity and Access Management" section.

 4. Click on the "Create API Credential" button.

-5. Fill in the required details, such as a name for the credential and the permissions needed.
+5. Provide a name for the credential and select the appropriate permissions.

 ---]